vyperlang/vyper/SECURITY.md

 ## Supported Versions

-- each Vyper version in the range `<v0.1.0-beta.1, 0.3.10>` contains a high severity vulnerability
-  - if developing with such versions, please read https://github.com/vyperlang/vyper/security/advisories to learn how to work around the vulnerabilities
+- it is recommended to follow the list of known [vulnerabilities](https://github.com/vyperlang/vyper/security/advisories) and stay up-to-date with the latest releases
   - as of May 2024, the `0.4.0` release is the most secure and the most comprehensively reviewed one and is recommended for use in production environments
 - if a compiler vulnerability is found, a new compiler version with a patch will be released.
 The vulnerable version itself is not updated.

 ## Compiler Audits